roderickjackson-bradley/socket_io_app/work/w08/d1/01-django-urls-views-templates/django-urls-views-templates.md

 The above code defines a root path using an **empty string** and maps it to the `view.home` view function that does not exist yet - making the server unhappy.

-The `name='home'` kwarg is optional but can come in handy for referencing the URL in other parts of the app.
+The `name='home'` kwarg is optional but will come in handy for referencing the URL in other parts of the app, especially from within templates.

 The Home page route has been defined!
 On to the view...